 The fifth and final test of Policy DSP40 is that: "The proposal would not have any unacceptable environmental, amenity or traffic implications".

 Environmental Implications

-Policy DSP13 also states that "Development may be permitted where it can be demonstrated that:
+Policy DSP13 states that development may be permitted where it can be demonstrated that the following criteria (i-iv) are satisfied:

 i.
-Designated sites and sites of nature conservation value are protected and where appropriate enhanced;
+Designated sites and sites of nature conservation value are protected and where appropriate enhanced